Cong picks Charanjit Channi as Punjab CM, first Dalit to get the top spot in state | Politics

 Channi, 58, becomes chief minister with less than six month to go before the assembly polls in Punjab.

+It is not certain that new CM will be able to accomplish the task in the time available to him, observers say.
+And Navjot Singh Sidhu, recently appointed as the party’s state unit president, could still be projected as the CM candidate as the elections near.

-But his appointment will allow the party to play the Dalit card in the coming elections.
+But Channi's appointment will allow the party to play the Dalit card in the elections.
 An estimated 30 per cent of the state’s population, counting both Sikhs and Hindus, is from that community.
+Its biggest concentration is in the Doaba region.

-The opposition BJP had earlier announced that if voted to power in Punjab, it will make a Dalit the chief minister, while the Shiromani Akali Dal -- which is fighting the polls in alliance with the BSP -- had said that its deputy CM would be from that community.
+The opposition BJP had earlier announced that if voted to power in Punjab, it will make a Dalit the chief minister.
+The Shiromani Akali Dal, which is fighting the polls in alliance with the BSP, has promised a Dalit deputy CM.

-Sidhu and the party's central observers Ajay Maken and Harish Chaudhary accompanied Channi when he visited the Raj Bhavan to stake his claim to form the government.
+Sidhu tweeted, ''Historic !!
+Punjab's first Dalit CM-Designate … Will be written with Golden letters in History.
+A tribute to the spirit of the Constitution and the Congress.''
+He and the party's central observers Ajay Maken and Harish Chaudhary accompanied Channi when he visited the Raj Bhavan to stake his claim to form the government.

-Sukhjinder Singh Randhawa, the earlier ''frontrunner'' for the post, said, ''I welcome the decision of the party high command.”
-Channi is considered close to cricketer-turned-politician Sidhu.
+Channi is considered close to Sidhu.
 Along with three other ministers – Randhawa, Tript Rajinder Singh Bajwa and Sukhbinder Singh Sarkaria -- he has been part of the Sidhu camp in the party’s divided house in Punjab.

 The sniping between Amarinder Singh and Sidhu continued even after the younger leader’s elevation.
 For the CM, the summoning of the legislative party meeting on Saturday was the last straw.